Explosions are cool

 - Played straight in Magical Girl Lyrical Nanoha A's, which is a Magical Girl show with lots of Stuff Blowing Up.
 Each battle take place in a Phantom Zone that removes non-magicians, but static structures remain.
 At one point, the title character is sent crashing down into a building.
 At another point, a character forcefully enters the Phantom Zone and, upon landing, makes a crater on a building's rooftop.
 Some dialogue implies that the The Bureau has to fix the damaged areas before they can drop the Phantom Zone effect.
 Due to some internal Lampshade Hanging within the production company, the majority of fights in the third season averts this by having the fights taking place in the abandoned part of a city the protagonists are stationed in.
 That way, they can blow up as much stuff as possible and nobody would care, since the infrastructure was abandoned anyway.

 - Mazinger Z partially averts it.
 The show constantly shows how much death and destruction would cause a humongous war mecha rampaging through the land or a battle between giant robots in a highly-populated city, and the heroes often have to suffer the consequences of it.
-Episode 7 gave an example when mobs of people -sick of people getting killed and homes getting demolished due to several Humongous Mecha battling- threw stones to the heroes and besieged the Institute and Kouji's house.
-Still, the series does not go into that topic with so much deepth as it could.
-The sequels -Great Mazinger and UFO Robo Grendizer- dealt the trope in similar fashion.
+Episode 7 gave an example when mobs of people — sick of people getting killed and homes getting demolished due to several Humongous Mecha battling — threw stones at the heroes and besieged the Institute and Kouji's house.
+Still, the series does not go into that topic with so much depth as it could.
+The sequels — Great Mazinger and UFO Robo Grendizer — dealt with the trope in similar fashion.

 - In Saint Seiya, when Princess Hilda of Asgard or Poseidon flood the Earth by melting the ice caps, the series goes out of its way to show the devastation from tidal waves and superstorms even in spite of Athena's attempts to hold the waters back.
 When the villain du jour is defeated, though, it's considered a victory for mankind, and no mention is made of the millions of lives lost while the Saints battled.
 Likewise, the Gold Cloth Saga actually showed a very violent war breaking out, but it never reached the heroes and was never brought up before or after the Big Bad's defeat.